İ.Gökşen Cd. No: 54/A M.Paşa/Antalya +90 544 263 37 65 newsmile@andepol.com

 Creating a Model of Your Mouth

 Once the impressions are completed, they are sent to a dental laboratory where a technician creates a stone replica of your mouth from them.
-This model is used to make your customized dentures with the appropriate fit and comfort.
+This model is used to make your customized prosthesis with the appropriate fit and comfort.

 Customization